Krishnaminfy/jenkins-aws-demo/README.md

 # jenkins-aws-demo

 # Step 1
 Launching two ec2 instances, so that one can behave as master node, and the second one can behave as slave/agent node.
-For making these instances I am using terraform code, the same code I used previously, for this one, I defined one more security-group, for the agent node, in which I gave ingress rule only for ssh and deafualt egress rule. for the master node, I gave tcp, ssh, http/https inbound rule and default outbound rule.
+For making these instances I am using terraform code, the same code I used previously, for this one, I defined one more security-group, for the agent node, in which I gave ingress rule only for ssh and deafualt egress rule, for the master node, I gave tcp, ssh, http/https inbound rule and default outbound rule.
 After launching the instances, we can see the public and private ip address for both the instances.
 <img width="960" alt="1" src="https://github.com/user-attachments/assets/3684db4a-a8e4-45fb-804d-a55c0dfd5d02" />

 We can see both the instances are running.